Promoting Nancy’s photography and educating the public about nature, photography, and God

 And Now The Bad News

-The problem starts when you try to put your picture in a standard-sized frame.
+The problem starts when you try to make a standard-sized print.
 They routinely have a different aspect ratio.
 If you want an 8″ by 10″ print, for example, you will be changing the aspect ratio to 0.8.
 An 11″ by 14″ print has an aspect ratio of 0.786.
-The simple answer would be to crop your original image, which means you are going to lose part of the picture.
+The simple answer would be to crop your original image.
+That means you are going to lose part of the picture.
 That could be a problem.
 The other option is to fill in any missing parts.
 That is almost always a problem.
 Let me show you.

 Cropping options with a different aspect ratio